hana16-6/scadiweb-shopping-app-graphQl/README.md

 - No UI libraries (e.g. Tailwind, Material UI, Ant Design).
 - Build Using Class Base Component.
 - Create-react-app To Scaffold The Application.
-- Using localStorage To Save Data.
+- Using localStorage To Save currency.
 - Use Redux Store.
-- JavaScript code linting is done using `ESLint` & `JSconfig`.
-- Has `.editorconfig` which helps developers define and maintain consistent coding styles between different editors and IDEs.
-- Use `.Env` To Store Fixed Variable Like Graphql Endpoint.
-- Empower With Sass Preprocessor.
+- Empower With JSS styled component.
 - Use Graphql As Api End Point.

 ## Used Tools 🧰